 what is rustic style pizza

 Rustic-style means you are free from the boundaries of a classic pizza.
-Shape it any way you want or are able to manage and throw it on a sheet pan or cast iron, because not everyone has a pizza stone laying around.
+Shape the homemade pizza dough any way you want or are able to manage and throw it on a sheet pan or cast iron, because not everyone has a pizza stone laying around.

 It’s a free form pizza, charming and bold.
 It has great texture, unbelievable flavor and is perfectly paired with a glass of red wine

-what is the best flour to use for pizza
+what is the best flour to use for my homemade pizza dough